Books, Reports and Articles - B Entries

 "Beyond Altruism: Philanthropy as Moral Biography and Moral Citizenship of Care.”

 Paul G. Schervish.
 In The Palgrave Handbook of Altruism, Morality and Social Solidarity: Formulating a Field Study, edited by Vincent Jeffries.
 389-405.
 New York: Palgrave Macmillan, 2014.
+Addressed in this paper are four aspects of the practice of philanthropy in biography and society.
+Philanthropy is a more profound array of biographical and societal relationships than its conventional understanding as an activity that flows in, to, or through organizations formally defined in the legal code as nonprofit charitable organizations.

 "Beyond Self-Interest and Altruism: Care as Mutual Nourishment"